datomusic/duo-imxrt/Readme.md

 if on Mac you get an error `usb.core.NoBackendError: No backend available`, please install libusb by running `brew install libusb`

 ## Building the firmware
-Make sure you have an updated version of the Arm GNU Toolchain installed: https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads
+Make sure you have version 12.3.rel1 of the Arm GNU Toolchain for embedded installed: https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads .
+It has 'eabi' in the filename.

 Git clone this repository including submodules
 `git clone --recurse-submodules https://github.com/datomusic/duo-imxrt.git`